Have a Question About the BreachLock Cloud Platform? Enter it below.

 Benefits of Automated Penetration Testing tools

 Automated penetration testing plays an important role in a security analyst’s arsenal.
-As part of an organization’s overall security strategy, automated penetration tests quickly evaluate the existing security maturity of its technical infrastructure.
+As part of an organization’s overall security strategy, penetration tests quickly evaluate the existing security maturity of its technical infrastructure.
 However, one cannot solely rely on automated penetration tests, and they must be monitored by the internal security team.

 Defining automated penetration testing